 - You will want to take the bus to the Budapest Pálinka & Sausage Festival held annually in October.

-- Food enthusiasts will be happy to know that Budapest has two Michelin Star restaurants, Costes and Onyx.
+- Food enthusiasts will be happy to know that Budapest has three Michelin Star restaurants, Costes, Onyx and Borkonyha.

 - After all the spicy Hungarian food, have a shot of Unicum, the famous digestive, and learn about its history at the Zwack Museum.

-- Take your designated driver on a day trip to the Etyek-Buda Wine Region, best during the Etyek Cellar Festival held annually in May.
+- Take your designated driver on a day trip to the Etyek-Buda Wine Region.

 - Szamos Marzipan is a must try, it even has it's own museum.